 |They are large in size||They are smaller than plant cells|

 |The cell wall is present||The cell wall is absent|

 |Plastids could be seen||Except for Euglena, Plastids could not be seen in animal cells.|

-NCERT class 8 solutions for science chapter 8 PDF helps students by providing the self-confidence about their preparation, as well as it is the best study material to have the foundation about the science subject for the higher classes.
+NCERT class 8 solutions for science chapter 8 PDF helps students by providing the self-confidence about their preparation.
+BYJU’S also provide the best study material that helps students in learning the basics about the science subject.